jcolla-holla/coronavirus_tracker/README.md

    * Sign up for an email if a case appears in/near your city?
 Or is that too backend focused?

    * Views:
-     * Calendar view - gives a new visual to understand trends over time, ex: https://observablehq.com/@d3/calendar-view,
+     * Calendar view - gives a new visual to understand trends over time, [example](https://observablehq.com/@d3/calendar-view)
-     * Bar graph view - gives a visual of number of new cases and reported recovers, ex: https://observablehq.com/@mbostock/u-s-population-by-age-1850-2000
+     * Bar graph view - gives a visual of number of new cases and reported recovers, [example](https://observablehq.com/@mbostock/u-s-population-by-age-1850-2000)